Linyxus/capless-lean/README.md

 (2) a substitution morphism `σ : VarSubst Γ f Δ`, which basically says that for any `x : E ∈ Γ` one could derive `Δ ⊢ x : E` in the mapped context, then it can be derived that `Δ ⊢ t.rename f : E.rename f`.

-These are the actual substitution theorem that the preservation proof relies on.
+These are the actual substitution theorems that the preservation proof relies on.
 This layer depends on the first one.

 ## Roadmap